w3c/web-roadmaps/README.md

 * ''Specifications in progress'' list features that have already started their standardization track progress;
 * ''Exploratory work'' groups features described in specifications prior to their proper standardization work
 * '' Features not covered by ongoing work' identify functionalities that are known to be needed for some use cases, but that no existing specification adequately covers

+While the pages are generated dynamically in the browser, it is likely preferable to publish exported versions of the roadmaps since the framework has not been optimized for performance.

 ## Adding a feature to a roadmap